How To Honor Women’s History Month This March

 Celebrating Women’s History Month

-It's thought that The Women’s History Institute at Sarah Lawrence College was so impressed by Sonoma County’s event that they began a campaign to establish a National Women’s History Week.
+It's thought that the Women’s History Institute at Sarah Lawrence College was so impressed by Sonoma County’s event that they began a campaign to establish a National Women’s History Week.
 Their campaign succeeded.
-In February 1980, President Carter issued the first presidential proclamation declaring the week of March 8 as National Women’s History Week.
+In February 1980, President Jimmy Carter issued a presidential proclamation declaring the week of March 8th as National Women’s History Week.

-The celebration of Women’s National History Week continued every year, though determining which week it should be became complicated, as March 8 changed days of the week every year.
-To that end, in 1987, Congress passed Public Law 100-9, which declared the entire month of March as Women’s History Month, a time to celebrate women’s contributions to American history.
+The celebration of Women’s National History Week continued every year, though determining which week it should be became complicated, as March 8th changed days of the week every year.
+Led by the National Women’s History Alliance, in 1987, Congress passed Public Law 100-9, which extended Women’s History Week to become a monthlong of women’s contributions to American history.
+Since then, Women’s History Month has occurred every March.

 Each annual celebration now has a theme, inviting participants from every country to explore and participate in a global celebration that highlights specific stories of girls and women.
 Recent themes include 2021’s “Valiant Women of the Vote: Refusing to be Silenced” and 2024’s “Women Who Advocate for Equity, Diversity, and Inclusion.”
 Women’s History Month is typically commemorated by several federal government agencies, including the following: